-In addition to our ‘traditional dining’ (an assigned table in our main dining room at the same dining time each evening of your cruise), we also offer a flexible dining option called ‘Celebrity Select DiningSM'.
-This allows you the opportunity to make dinner reservations for your desired dining time on a daily basis.
+In addition to our ‘traditional dining’ (an assigned table in our Main Dining Room at the same dining time each evening of your cruise), we also offer a flexible dining option called ‘Celebrity Select Dining.SM’ This allows you the opportunity to make dinner reservations for your desired dining time on a daily basis.
 You can also choose not to make reservations, and come to dinner at any point between 6:00 and 9:30pm, however, we strongly encourage reservations to ensure the best service and to avoid any potential wait times.
 You can also reserve your dining times in advance of your cruise through our website’s ‘Already Booked’ section.
 Celebrity Select Dining is subject to availability.

-- Q: Can I call Room Service?
+Q: Can I call Room Service?

-On all ships, except on Celebrity Xpedition, you may also order room service on the Interactive TV in your stateroom (Interactive TV is not available on Celebrity Xpedition).
-Room service is complimentary, although you may wish to offer a gratuity to room service staff.
+On all ships, except on Celebrity Xpedition, you may also order room service on the Interactive TV in your stateroom.
+Room service outside the hours of 11pm and 6am is complimentary, although you may wish to offer a gratuity to room service staff.

-- Q: What about alcoholic drinks?
+Q: What about alcoholic drinks?

 A: The minimum drinking age for all alcoholic beverages on Celebrity Cruises ships sailing from South America, Europe, Asia, Australia, New Zealand and the Middle East is eighteen (18).
 Sailings from North America have a minimum drinking age of twenty-one (21).
-All guests must comply with Celebrity's policies, including among other things, agreeing to not provide alcoholic beverages to any other person, regardless of age.
-At private shoreside resorts such as Labadee and CocoCay and when in US & Canadian ports, the minimum drinking age will remain twenty-one (21).
+All guests must comply with Celebrity Cruises policies, including among other things, agreeing to not provide alcoholic beverages to any other person, regardless of age.
+At private shoreside resorts such as Labadee and CocoCay and when in U.S. & Canadian ports, the minimum drinking age will remain twenty-one (21).
 If a guest reaches a birthday that will change their adherence to our alcohol policy, they may visit the Guest Relations Desk and on showing their passport as proof of age, their records will be updated to allow them to purchase and consume alcohol.

 We reserve the right to vary minimum age limits without notice where local laws require or where deemed desirable or necessary.
 Please note that within the territorial waters of some countries on your itinerary or based on your embarkation port, the onboard shops may be closed or alternatively restrictions may be imposed on some items available for purchase.